Brittany Holberg

-Brittany Marlowe Holberg (born January 1, 1973) is a woman currently on death row in the U.S. state of Texas.
-On Friday, March 27, 1998, Holberg was convicted of the November 13, 1996, robbery and murder of 80-year-old A. B. Towery Sr. (1916–1996) in his southwest Amarillo home, and was sentenced to death by 251st state District Judge Patrick Pirtle.
-The victim had been stabbed nearly 60 times with such weapons as a paring knife, a butcher knife, a grapefruit knife and a fork.
-He also suffered blunt trauma to the head from a hammer, and a foot-long lamp pole had been shoved more than five inches (127 mm) down his throat.
+Brittany Marlowe Holberg (born January 1, 1973) is an American woman on death row in the U.S. state of Texas.
+On Friday, March 27, 1998, Holberg was convicted of the November 1996 robbery, torture and murder of 80-year-old A. B. Towery Sr. in his southwest Amarillo home, although she claimed self-defense.
+Holberg's conviction was overturned in 2025 after a federal court found that evidence had been withheld during her original trial.